Categories

 Category Description

 A series of 6 distinct works that communicate a single cohesive idea or visual investigation.
-The works can come from one category or any combination of multiple categories.
+If you have a strong work that is not part of a themed collection, please enter those works individually.
+Works can come from one category or any combination of multiple categories.

 Special Instructions

-Each work within the Art Portfolio is subject to the same upload rules as its equivalent in individual categories.
-For example, a sculpture entry as part of a portfolio is allowed up to four images, while a photography entry is allowed one image.
+- Each work within the Art Portfolio is subject to the same upload rules as its equivalent in individual categories.
+For example, a Sculpture work as part of a portfolio requires four images, while a Photography work requires one image.

-- Do not include any identifying information, such as your name, in the title of your portfolio or the works included in the submission.
+- Do not include any identifying information, such as your name, in the title of your portfolio or the works included in the entries.

 - What do you want viewers to understand about your collection of works?